Search information pages

 - other relevant aspects of skeletal muscle biology

 In addition, articles on translational clinical studies that address molecular and cellular mechanisms of skeletal muscle will be published.
+Case reports are also encouraged for submission.

 Skeletal Muscle reflects the breadth of research on skeletal muscle and bridges gaps between diverse areas of science for example cardiac cell biology and neurobiology, which share common features with respect to cell differentiation, excitatory membranes, cell-cell communication, and maintenance.
 Suitable articles are model and mechanism-driven, and apply statistical principles where appropriate; purely descriptive studies are of lesser interest.